Larssies/PluginDisabler/README.md

 A simple plugin that allows players to disable/block commands in Minecraft

 Compatible with commands that use multiple arguments!

+Config included.

 How do I use it?